NUIX-Studio/vrsimulator.github.io/_posts/2020-06-26-Location and Interaction services.markdown

 1. Button – press it: by using finger, distance – use a stick.
 Parameters: size, shape, height, force,
 2. Slider – like a button, move it around a line, fingers, stick,
 3. Touch Screen – precision is low, when interact, because can’t see the surface, we can use some indicator like a lamp to show that user is already touching the screen, and doesn’t need to move the finger lower or can move the screen together with the finger.
 Another – use a pen, controller.
 Can also Intearct with a touchscreen connected to ine of your hands with another hand, like in vrchat
 4. Cube – touch 4 facing faces of the cube, each of them perform an action.
-Addidtional: can touch the edges with a virtual stick, example: beatsaber
+Addidtional: can touch the edges with a virtual stick, example: beatsaber, [mini bearsaber](https://vrscout.com/news/mini-beat-saber-oculus-quest-hand-tracking/)
 5. Iron-man kind-of( transparent) touch screen
 6. Switcher – on/off
 7. Transparent button, just need to intersect with it, see example [here](https://medium.com/shopify-vr/expo-towards-rapid-vr-prototyping-15356d53ea71)